ArturRejment/gym-app-api/README.md

 - Run server with `python manage.py runserver`

 ## Manage the database
-If you want to manage your database, create a super user and go to the admin page.
+If you want to manage your database, create a superuser and go to the admin page.

 - If you use Docker open gymserver with bash: `docker exec -it gym-app-server bash` and type `python manage.py createsuperuser`
 - If not, make sure you have virtual env active, open directory where is `manage.py` file and type `python manage.py createsuperuser`